 The origin of the word “cocktail” is one of those persistent little mysteries that many people would like to solve, but information doesn’t come easily.
 I’ve looked at this a couple of times, basically putting my spin on previous information.
 But today, I’ve come across some additional information that I haven’t found referenced elsewhere.
 The information is from 1788 and doesn’t completely solve the mystery, but might be an important piece.
 It also has nothing to do with horses, Aztecs, roosters, barrel dregs or war widows.

-As usual, I wasn’t looking for an “;origin” story, I was actually doing research for my Tales of the Cocktail session called “;Drink’s from the 1600’s”.
+As usual, I wasn’t looking for an “origin” story, I was actually doing research for my Tales of the Cocktail session called “Drink’s from the 1600s”.
 Four hundred years ago grammar and spelling we different, and some of the words and terms are not easy to interpret.
-Luckily, there was a plethora of dictionaries written to help people write, and now help me understand.
+Luckily, there were a plethora of dictionaries written to help people write, and now help me understand.

 Cockles - a saying in praise of wine, ale and spirituous liquor

 This seems to have been a slang toast, or cheer, during the consumption of strong drink.
 Now, why would they say “cockles”?